mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

 ```

 `UEHelpers` is a utility library bundled with UE4SS that provides some handy convenience functions.
 We're not using it a lot here, but it's good practice to include it.
 You can see what functions it offers in the [UE4SS GitHub repository](https://github.com/UE4SS-RE/RE-UE4SS/blob/main/assets/Mods/shared/UEHelpers/UEHelpers.lua).
 Our little log helper simply prefixes our print output with the mod name, which makes it easy to spot our messages in the UE4SS console.

+Having a `debugMode` is really useful.
+You can refer to this in your code to add additional functionality and logging that you use while you're developing the mod.
+For example, you might log additional information or debug messages, or you might skip or add specific functionality when debugging is enabled.
+You can quickly change this between `true` and `false` as your working.
+Just remember to ship your mod with `debugMode` set to `false`.

 ## Finding the player's attribute set